 The importance of quiet

-This year, we’re adding another level of restorative rest and relaxation with our Quiet Sessions.
+When things are quiet, we can focus on the beautiful sights and sounds around us so we’re adding another level of restorative rest and relaxation with our Quiet Sessions.
 An opportunity to soak up some peace and quiet while you bathe.
-Enjoy a quiet session, where we ask all guests to keep conversation to an absolute minimum for maximum rest.
+Enjoy a quiet session, where there’ll be no large groups and we ask guests to keep conversation to an absolute minimum.

 When things are quiet, we can focus on the beautiful sights and sounds around us, and when that’s in a warm barrel in an Area of Outstanding Beauty it can make for a truly restorative ritual that will, quite simply, make you feel wonderful.